Sentinel 1. (Image courtesy: ESA)

 - LEON4 including peripherals and SRMMU.

-Note that the Emulator suite is not restricted to the mentioned pre-configured systems.
-The flexibility of the Terma Emulator design allows for the tailoring of many configurations, including the ability of adding user-defined models or to replace some of the "standard" models with customized ones.
+The Emulator suite is not restricted to these pre-configured systems.
+The flexibility of the Terma Emulator design allows for the tailoring of many configurations, including the ability of adding user-defined models or to replace some of the "standard" models with customized ones

 Designed for performance.
 The LLVM based emulator core is highly optimised with different instruction variants, threaded code, and many other sophisticated optimisations.
 The emulator is prepared for integrating more high performing emulation methods such as binary translation.